MicrosoftDocs/entra-docs/docs/identity/app-proxy/application-proxy-connector-groups.md

 ### Multi-forest – different connector groups for each forest

-Single-sign-on (SSO) capabilities are commonly achieved using Kerberos Constrained Delegation (KCD).
+Single-sign-on capabilities are commonly achieved using Kerberos Constrained Delegation (KCD).
 The connector’s machines are joined to a domain that can delegate the users to the application.
 KCD supports cross-forest capabilities.
 But for companies who have distinct multi-forest environments with no trust between them, a single connector cannot be used for all forests.
 Instead, specific connectors are deployed per forest, and set to serve applications that are published to serve only the users of that specific forest.
 Each connector group represents a different forest.
 While the tenant and most of the experience is unified for all forests, users can be assigned to their forest applications using Microsoft Entra groups.

 ### Disaster Recovery sites

 There are two approaches to consider for disaster recovery (DR) sites:

-* If your DR site is built in active-active mode where it is exactly like the main site and has the same networking and Active Directory (AD) settings, you can create the connectors on the DR site in the same connector group as the main site.
-This enables Microsoft Entra ID to detect failovers for you.
+* Your DR site is built in active-active mode where it is exactly like the main site.
+The site also has the same networking and Active Directory (AD) settings.
+You can create the connectors on the DR site in the same connector group as the main site.
+Microsoft Entra ID detects failovers for you.
-* If your DR site is separate from the main site, you can create a different connector group in the DR site, and either have backup applications, or manually divert the existing application to the DR connector group as needed.
+* Your DR site is separate from the main site.
+You create a different connector group in the DR site.
+You either have backup applications, or manually divert existing application to the DR connector group as needed.

 ### Serve multiple companies from a single tenant

 You can implement a model in which a single service provider deploys and maintains Microsoft Entra related services for multiple companies.
 Connector groups help you segregate the connectors and applications into different groups.
 One way, which is suitable for small companies, is to have a single Microsoft Entra tenant while the different companies have their own domain name and networks.
-This is also true for merger scenarios and situations where a single IT division serves several companies for regulatory or business reasons.
+The same approach works for merger scenarios and situations where a single division serves several companies for regulatory or business reasons.

 ## Sample configurations